FunnyArchive/SkyblockFeatures/README.md

 # Skyblock Features
-*A simple Hypixel Skyblock mod that adds features that are not commonly found in other mods but are very useful* For Suggestions and Support join the discord! https://discord.gg/UVXCPDAmJK
+*A simple Hypixel Skyblock mod that adds features that are not commonly found in other mods but are very useful*
+\nFor Suggestions and Support join the discord! https://discord.gg/UVXCPDAmJK

 **Quick Start Guide**
 - Download mod from releases tab